Open-Attestation/documentation-website/website/docs/docs-section/appendix/glossary.md

 ### Revocation

 Revocation is an action that makes an OA document no longer valid.
 There can be various reasons that make the issuer decide to revoke a document after issuance.
 To learn more, see [this article](/docs/integrator-section/verifiable-document/ethereum/revoking-document).

+### Salt

+An additional random input added into a hashing algorithm to prevent the original data from being easily reverse engineered.

 ### Signature